 This shows up in three ways I find particularly powerful:

-First, the focus on delivering tangible value early and often.
+First, the focus is on delivering tangible value early and often.
 By breaking work into small increments and getting real feedback, we avoid the waste of building features no one wants or needs.
 I've seen this transform organizations from delivering big releases that miss the mark to continuously delivering features users actually value.

-Second, the emphasis on empowered, self-organizing teams.
+Second, the emphasis is on empowered, self-organizing teams.
 Agile recognizes that the people doing the work have the best insight into how to do it effectively.
 By creating space for teams to solve problems their way, we tap into their creativity and drive, leading to better solutions and more engaged people.

 Third, the commitment to continuous improvement.
 The regular reflective practices built into frameworks like Scrum create a discipline of learning and adapting that's often missing in traditional approaches.
 This prevents teams from getting stuck in 'the way we've always done it' thinking.